-At the top of any prepper’s list of survival tools is the tactical flashlight.
-By far the handiest tool, flashlights help in emergencies such as power outages or when you’re traveling the dark roads at night.
+At the top of any prepper’s list of urban survival gear is the tactical flashlight.
+By far the handiest tool, flashlights help in emergencies such as power outages or when you’re traveling dark roads at night.

 Word of advice, don’t go for the cheap-looking flashlights.
 What you want to put in your pack are quality items, and flashlights are no exemption.
-Consider the size, the brightness of it, as well as how portable it is.
+Consider the size, the brightness, and how portable it is.
 A rechargeable flashlight will also do you some good.

 Pretty self-explanatory and a great alternative to charging up your gadgets when on the run.
 But it would be best if you didn’t solely rely on this, which leads us to the next item on our list of must-have urban survival gear.

 Emergency Solar Charger

-Also known as a water spigot key, this tool may seem tiny but could be the biggest game-changer in surviving a disaster in an urban setting.
+Also known as a water spigot key, this piece of urban survival gear may seem tiny, but it may just be the biggest game-changer in surviving a disaster in an urban setting.
 Commercial buildings usually remove external water handles so that randos can’t use their water supply freely.
 A water spigot key gives you access to those faucets in both commercial buildings and residential areas.

 If you finally have access to water, having some water purification tablets around wouldn’t be so bad.
-You can never be too sure if the water you find is clean and you can’t exactly be demanding with what kind of water you find in these situations.
+You can never be too sure if the water you find is clean, and you can’t exactly be demanding with the kind of water you find in these situations.

 A portable water filter will be easy to store in your bag and can be a pretty helpful tool in times of need.
 It’s a good backup to have on you and can do well in both the urban setting and in the wilderness.

 When things get tough, a handy multitool can prove to be pretty helpful in stressful situations.
 It’s one of the first things folks think of when they hear “urban gear.”
 You’ll want a multitool that has knife blades, screwdrivers, and such.
 If you’re not too keen on carrying a multitool on you, a wallet multitool might do the trick.